agneselombardi/agneselombardi.github.io/content/publication/conference-paper/conference2/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings for Eighth Italian Conference on Computational Linguistics - CLiC-it 2021*
+publication: In *Proceedings for Eighteen Italian Conference on Computational Linguistics - CLiC-it 2025*
-publication_short: In *CliC-it 2021*
+publication_short: In *CliC-it 2025*

-abstract: The goal of this study is to investigate whether a Transformer-based neural language model infers lexical semantics and use this information for the completion of morphosyntactic patterns.
-The semantic properties considered are telicity (also combined with definiteness) and agentivity.
-Both act at the interface between semantics and morphosyntax - they are semantically determined and syntactically encoded.
-The tasks were submitted to both the computational model and a group of Italian native speakers.
-The comparison between the two groups of data allows us to investigate to what extent neural language models capture significant aspects of human semantic competence.
+abstract: Language is fundamental to human cooperation, facilitating not only the exchange of information but also the coordination of actions through shared interpretations of situational contexts.
+This study explores whether the Generative Agent-Based Model (GABM) Concordia can effectively model Theory of Mind (ToM) within simulated real-world environments.
+Specifically, we assess whether this framework successfully simulates ToM abilities and whether GPT-4 can perform tasks by making genuine inferences from social context, rather than relying on linguistic memorization.
+Our findings reveal a critical limitation: GPT-4 frequently fails to select actions based on belief attribution, suggesting that apparent ToM-like abilities observed in previous studies may stem from shallow statistical associations rather than true reasoning.
+Additionally, the model struggles to generate coherent causal effects from agent actions, exposing difficulties in processing complex social interactions.
+These results challenge current statements about emergent ToM-like capabilities in LLMs and highlight the need for more rigorous, action-based evaluation frameworks.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-  - BERT models
+  - Theory of Mind, Concordia, GABM

 # Display this page in the Featured widget?
 featured: false